 As one of the most popular espresso drinks worldwide, it is something that even casual coffee drinkers would recognize.

-For most coffee enthusiasts, a breve vs latte comparison will undoubtedly be very interesting.
+For most coffee enthusiasts, a breve vs. latte comparison will be very interesting.

-Both are on the creamier spectrum of coffee blends, but how do they differ from each other?
+Both are on the creamier spectrum of coffee blends, but how do they differ?

 Understanding the Basics

 Breve and latte are both popular drinks in the United States.
 People who want to jump-start their day usually drink a cup or two before they go to work.